kdalanon/LLM-AutoHotkey-Assistant/README.md

 ### Set up

 1. Open the `lib` folder and edit the `SharedResources.ahk` script, then paste your API key inside the quotes.
+Save the file afterwards.

 ![image](https://github.com/user-attachments/assets/de0fee67-8118-42a1-80d6-c435ad177b03)